 A final word on Bryson's magnum opus, A Short History of Nearly Everything.
 In Bryson's words, "It was as if [the textbook writer] wanted to keep the good stuff secret by making all of it soberly unfathomable.

-– on the state of science books used within his school
+– on the state of science books used within his school"

 I sometimes wonder if my electronics text books were written in the same way, would I have ever made my way towards IIMB at all!
 Andrew Tannenbaum is probably the closest ever attempt to 'do a Bryson'.